On Appell sequences of polynomials of Bernoulli and Euler type: Finite operator calculus

 \section{Finite operator calculus}

-In this Section some basic results of the theory of finite difference operators and their relation with classical polynomial sequences are reviewed.
-For further details and proofs, see the monographs \cite{Rota}, \cite{Roman}, where an extensive and modern treatment of this topic is proposed.
+In this section, some basic results concerning the theory of finite difference operators and their relation with polynomial sequences of Appell and Sheffer tyoe are reviewed.
+For further details and proofs, see the monographs \cite{Roman}, \cite{Rota}, where an extensive and modern treatment of this topic is proposed.